dwysocki/gracedb-server/docs/admin_docs/source/miscellaneous.rst

 under ``/home/gracedb`` is backed up.
 That's because the core server code and accompanying scripts are under version control, and thus are backed up elsewhere.

-I believe everything backed up on ``backup01`` is also backed up off-site at CIT.
+I believe that everything backed up on ``backup01`` is also backed up off-site at CIT.